Arts Administration MS

 Mary Emery, MBA (Temple University).
 Adjunct Professor.
 Director of Finance and Controller, Vanguard Charitable.

 Derek Gillman, MA, LLM (University of Oxford).
 Distinguished Teaching Professor.
-Cara Keegan Fry University Curator and Executive Director, University Collections and Exhibitions.
 Art History, visual studies, museum management.

-Julie Goodman, MFA (Temple University) Department Head, Arts & Entertainment Enterprise.
+Julie Goodman, MFA (Temple University) Associate Dean of Research and Faculty Excellence.
 Professor.
 Cultural policy, political activism in the arts, changes in economic and social policy, arts sector changes.

 Carly Rappaport-Stein, MS (Drexel University).
 Adjunct Professor.
 Executive Director of Intercultural Journeys.

-Neville Vakharia, PhD (Drexel University) Associate Dean for Research & Planning.
+Neville Vakharia, PhD (Drexel University) Dean of Pennoni Honors College.
 Associate Professor.
 Technology in the arts, strategic planning and evaluation, management and leadership, innovation and entrepreneurship.

 Brent Woods, MS (Drexel University).
 Professor.

-Pamela Yau, MA (City University, London) Program Director, MS Arts Administration.
+Pamela Yau, MA (City St George's, University of London) Program Director, MS Arts Administration.
 Assistant Teaching Professor.
 Marketing and communications for the arts, research design, management, creative entrepreneurship, innovation, diversity, equity, inclusion in the arts, generative AI and arts management.

-Andrew Zitcer, PhD (Rutgers University) Program Director, Urban Strategy.
+Andrew Zitcer, PhD (Rutgers University) Interim Department Head.
 Associate Professor.
 Urban planning, creative placemaking, cooperative practice